 This passage leads to a dead end.

-As for Infocom, the late 80′s usher in faster processors, more advanced graphical capabilities, and more RAM, leading to improved graphics and sound supplanting text as the canvas of adventure game creation.
+As for Infocom, the late 80’s usher in faster processors, more advanced graphical capabilities, and more RAM, leading to improved graphics and sound supplanting text as the canvas of adventure game creation.
 A lot of resources are also poured into a new Business Products division, with a new programming staff and marketing team to support Infocom’s deviation from their comfort zone of sophisticated adventure games and into business software.
-Two years in the making, the new division produces powerful and streamlined database software Cornerstone, released in 1985.
+Two years in the making, the new division produces powerful and streamlined database software Cornerstone, announced by Infocom on Nov.
+1, 1984, and released the following year.
 Originally priced at $495, not even an eventual slashing of price down to $99 can persuade the business community to buy volume software from a “games company”.
 As Cornerstone fails to catch fire, the company finds itself in financial hot water.
 Announced on February 19, 1986, Infocom is purchased by Atari 2600 pioneers Activision for 7.5 million, paid mostly in company stock options.
 The announcement also pledges that the two businesses will remain separate and that Infocom will retain its facilities in Cambridge.

 Over 1987 Infocom grosses $10 million, with over two million units sold of the original trilogy of Zork games alone.
 That year the company also releases Beyond Zork, created in a little over a year by Brian Moriarty.
 Infocom’s first step in the evolution of their tex-adventure paradigm, Tasking players to embark on a quest for the magical Coconut of Quendor, Beyond Zork is the company’s first game with a graphical user interface, along with an onscreen map that changes as the players move from room to room.
 It also explores the realm of the role-playing game by assigning percentage statistics to seven attributes: Endurance, Strength, Dexterity, Intelligence, Compassion, Luck and Armor Class.
 Raising these skills to a certain level is required to solve certain puzzles.
 The player also has a choice of choosing between a male and female character, who is referred to personally throughout the game.
 Besides the onscreen, updating map, the “enhanced mode” features of the game include mouse support for computers that have one, for clicking on the map to move to adjacent areas.
 Users can also pin information to a window on the screen, allowing them to constantly keep track of such info as their inventory or the current room description.
 While the on-screen mapping and extra visual flourishes with the text are designed to make the text adventure easier to play, Infocom purists can revert to the no-nonsense display style of previous games if they prefer.
 There is also the ability to assign command strings to the function keys of your computer, and even the option to rename characters and objects.
 To make things even less frustrating while wandering around the Kingdom of Quendor, an undo function is available, even if the last command has resulted in your untimely demise.
 Be warned, however: if, when you perish, you happen to type out any popular swear words, you’ll take a -1 to your Intelligence rating.
 The geography and items (and their uses) are randomized from game to game, in order to keep players on their toes and increase the replayability of the adventure.